-10 The question on willingness to make fixed-rate short-term loans was not asked after February 1981, but its relationship to the standards question probably would have remained unchanged, given the high correlation between the two questions (a correlation of 0.76 from February 1978 through February 1981), had it been asked.
+^{10.} The question on willingness to make fixed-rate short-term loans was not asked after February 1981, but its relationship to the standards question probably would have remained unchanged, given the high correlation between the two questions (a correlation of 0.76 from February 1978 through February 1981), had it been asked.

-11 Brady (November 1985, pp. 21-22) explains that interest rates (both market rates and the prime rate) were relatively stable until the mid-1960s.
+^{11.} Brady (November 1985, pp. 21-22) explains that interest rates (both market rates and the prime rate) were relatively stable until the mid-1960s.
 Thus, prime-based loan pricing, which was common during this period, resulted in relatively stable loan rates.
 The relationship between market rates and the prime rate began to change throughout the 1970s as market rates became more variable and U.S. branches of foreign banks, which priced loans off market rates, competed more actively in the U.S. commercial loan market.
-By about 1982, the practice of linking loan rates to market rates, which represented the marginal cost of funds, rather than to the prime, apparently a measure of the average cost of bank funds, was commonplace.
+By about 1982, the practice of linking loan rates to market rates, which represented the marginal cost of funds, rather than to the prime, which apparently measured the average cost of bank funds, was commonplace.
 As a measure of average costs, the prime changed more slowly in a volatile rate environment than did market rates.
-Thus, borrowers could obtain relatively stable interest rates with prime-based loans.
-Brady suggests that small borrowers may have preferred this stability.
+Thus, borrowers could obtain relatively